RPGroup-PBoC/mscl_survival/doc/section_3_results.md

  Pennsylvania State University, the details of which are described in the supplemental information (*Design of Shine-Dalgarno Sequences*) [@espahborujeni2014; @salis2009].
 While the designed SD sequence mutations decreased the expression relative to wild-type, the distribution of expression is remarkably wide.
-The expression of these SD mutants spans and order of magnitude and are shown in Fig. 2A.
+The expression of these SD mutants spans an order of magnitude and are shown in Fig. 2A.

- &nbsp;&nbsp;&nbsp;&nbsp;To compute the number of MscL channels per cell, we determined a fluorescence calibration factor to translate arbitrary fluorescence units per cell to protein copy number.
+ &nbsp;&nbsp;&nbsp;&nbsp;To measure the number of MscL channels per cell, we determined a fluorescence calibration factor to translate arbitrary fluorescence units per cell to protein copy number.
 There have been numerous techniques developed over the past decade to directly measure this calibration factor such as quantifying single-molecule photobleaching constants or measuring the binomial partitioning of fluorescent proteins upon cell division [@bialecka-fornal2012; @elowitz2002].
 In this work, we used *a priori* knowledge of the mean MscL-sfGFP expression level of a particular *E. coli* strain to compute a calibration factor.
-In Bialecka-Fornal et al.
- 2012 [@bialecka-fornal2012], the authors used single-molecule photobleaching and quantitative Western blotting to probe the expression of MscL-sfGFP under a wide range of growth conditions.
-To compute a calibration factor, we used of these strains, (MLG910), as a "standard candle" and highlighted in yellow in [@Fig:boxplot]A. This standard candle strain was grown in identical conditions in which the MscL count was determined and was imaged in the same manner as the osmotic challenge assays presented in this work.
-The calibration factor was computed by dividing the mean total cell fluorescence by the known mean MscL copy number, resulting in a measure of arbitrary fluorescence units per MscL channel.
+In Bialecka-Fornal et al. 2012 [@bialecka-fornal2012], the authors used single-molecule photobleaching and quantitative Western blotting to probe the expression of MscL-sfGFP under a wide range of growth conditions.
+To compute a calibration factor, we used one these strains, (MLG910), as a "standard candle" and highlighted in yellow in [@Fig:boxplot]A. This standard candle strain was grown in identical conditions in which the MscL count was determined and was imaged in the same manner as the osmotic challenge assays presented in this work.
+The calibration factor was computed by dividing the mean total cell fluorescence by the known MscL copy number, resulting in a measure of arbitrary fluorescence units per MscL channel.
 Details regarding this calculation and appropriate propagation of error can be found in the Materials & Methods as well as the Supplemental Information (*Standard Candle Calibration*).

  &nbsp;&nbsp;&nbsp;&nbsp;While it is seemingly trivial to use this calibration to determine the total number of channels per cell for wild-type or highly expressing strains, the calculation for the lowest expressing strains is complicated by distorted cell morphology.
 We observed that as the channel copy number decreases, cellular morphology becomes increasingly aberrant with filamentous, bulging, and branched cells become markedly abundant.
 (Fig S2 A).
 This morphological defect has been observed when altering the abundance of several species of mechanosensitive channels, suggesting that they play an important role in general architectural stability [@bialecka-fornal2012].
 As these aberrant morphologies can vary widely in size and shape, calculating the number of channels per cell becomes more nuanced.
 For example, taking the total MscL copy number for these cells could skew the final calculation of survival probability as a large but severely distorted cell would be interpreted as having more channels than a smaller, wild-type shaped cell.
 To correct for this pathology, we computed the average expression level per unit area for each cell and multiplied this by the average cellular area of our standard candle strain which is morphologically indistinguishable from wild-type *E. coli*, allowing for the calculation of an effective channel copy number.
 The effect of this correction can be seen in Fig S2 B and C, which illustrate that there is no other correlation between cell area and channel expression.

 &nbsp;&nbsp;&nbsp;&nbsp;Our calculation of the effective channel copy number for our suite of SD mutants are shown in [@Fig:boxplot] B. The expression of